-This DVD showcases the best of the Diagnostics Channel at the 2012 Molecular Medicine Tri-Con.
+This digital course showcases the best of the Diagnostics Channel at the 2012 Molecular Medicine Tri-Con.
 Coverage includes improving patient outcomes by adoption of genomic analysis, FDA perspectives on regulation of LDTs and companion diagnostics, next-generation sequencing for the clinic, and the prognostic and predictive value of enumeration and molecular characterization of circulating tumor cells.
 An overview of genomic screening and carrier detection are also addressed.

 Over 153 Minutes

 Site License: $1380